All-weather Multi-Modality Image Fusion: Unified Framework and 100k Benchmark: Related Work

-DL-based IVIF algorithms \cite{r28,r29,r30,r31,r32} demonstrate robust fusion performance in conventional scenes, employing methodologies such as GAN or AE to effectively integrate salient feature information from each modality.
-With the widespread utilization of IVIF technology, researchers increasingly integrate this technology into downstream vision tasks \cite{r3,r33,r34}.
+DL-based IVIF algorithms \cite{r31,r79,r75,r84,r73,r74,r76,r77} demonstrate robust fusion performance in conventional scenes, employing methodologies such as GAN or AE to effectively integrate salient feature information from each modality.
+For example, Zhao et al. \cite{r66} introduced a self-supervised framework incorporating equivariant priors to address the lack of ground truth in multimodal image fusion.
+Similarly, Cheng et al. \cite{r86} exploited underlying visual tasks in digital photography fusion as supervisory signals and proposed a generalized fusion network that enhances cross-task interaction.
+With the widespread utilization of IVIF technology, researchers increasingly integrate this technology into downstream vision tasks \cite{r85,r33,r34,r54}.
 Their aim is to enhance the extraction of multi-modality features, augmenting semantic information and leveraging fused images to optimize the performance of tasks such as object detection, semantic segmentation, and salient object detection.
-Furthermore, in practical applications, images captured by cameras may be slightly misaligned and distorted; some researchers have designed correction networks for fusion specifically for such situations \cite{r35}.
-Xu et al. \cite{r36} designed an IVIF model that could fuse unaligned image pairs, effectively reducing the cost of adopting IVIF technology.
-In some cases, the fixed input and output resolutions of images can limit the development of IVIF-based methods; Li et al. \cite{r37} designed an IVIF framework specifically for this problem.
-Currently, existing research does not consider effectively generalizing IVIF algorithms, regardless of whether they are single- or multi-tasking algorithms, to adverse weather scenes.
+For instance, Tang et al. \cite{r34} argued that most image fusion methods overlook the demands of high-level visual tasks, leading to a lack of semantic information in the fused results.
+To address this, they proposed a semantic-aware real-time image fusion network.
+Liu et al. \cite{r87} noted that existing approaches often treat fusion and downstream tasks as separate processes, which limits the benefits of fusion for subsequent tasks.
+To overcome this, they introduced a discriminative cross-dimensional evolutionary learning framework for IVIF, employing an evolutionary algorithm to optimize the loss function parameters.